benzy25/plugs/wp-content/plugins/user-meta/readme.txt

 * Users can register their account with different role by using different registration form.
 * Show user avatar to profile and registration page (both ajax and non ajax).
 * Modify default email sender information (Let your user get email from your preferred name and email instead of wordpress@example.com)
+* Use conditional logic to show/hide fields based on other fields.

 Like this plugin?
 Consider leaving a [5 star review](https://wordpress.org/support/plugin/user-meta/reviews/?filter=5).
 Your review means a lot to us.

 = Extra features for User Meta Pro (paid version) =
 * Front-end custom user login by username or email.
-* Front-end lost password and reset password.
+* Front-end reset password.
 * User Profile widget, registration widget and login widget.
 * Auto user login after registration.
 * Email verification on registration.
 * Admin approval on user registration.
-* Admin can activate or deactivate any user form user listing page.
+* Admin can activate or deactivate any user by user listing page.
 * Add extra fields to default profile or hide existing fields.
 * Role based redirection after user login, logout and registration.
 * Customize emails sent from your WordPress site.
 Add default field or extra fields content to each email.